-CIPS has recently updated its Code of Conduct for members to include a specific requirement to respect Human Rights and take action to prevent the violation of Human Rights in the supply chain, especially modern slavery.
-Members who fail to act in accordance with the code will be liable to disciplinary action and may be referred to the Disciplinary Committee for investigation and sanction.
+In 2015 CIPS updated its Code of Conduct for members to include a specific requirement to respect human rights and take action to prevent the violation of human rights in the supply chain, especially modern slavery.
+Members who fail to act in accordance with the code will be liable to disciplinary action and may be referred to the disciplinary committee for investigation and sanction.

 CIPS registers which of its members are ethically certified (by taking and passing the ethics test) on the CIPS website.
+The ethics test is currently being updated to add content around the environmental aspects of ethical procurement and will be available from January 2017.

-All employees have a duty not to bully or harass each other or to help anyone else to do so.
+All employees have a duty neither to bully nor harass each other or help anyone else do so.
 CIPS will not tolerate bullying or harassment in the workplace or at work-related events outside of the workplace, whatever the seniority of the perpetrator and whether the conduct is a one-off act or repeated course of conduct, and whether done purposefully or not.

-CIPS encourages employees to raise any genuine concerns they might have about certain wrongdoings within the organisation without fear of reprisal, guidance is provided on how to raise concerns to enable CIPS to investigate such concerns and deal with them appropriately.
+CIPS encourages employees to raise any genuine concerns they might have about certain wrongdoings within the organisation without fear of reprisal.
+Guidance is provided on how to raise concerns to enable CIPS to investigate such concerns and deal with them appropriately.
 Employees are encouraged to disclose this information verbally or in writing to CIPS.

-2016 will see the introduction of ACAS approval policies and procedures.
+2016 saw the introduction of ACAS approval policies and procedures.
 All employees and line managers will receive awareness training.
 Dignity at work will be a focus of 2016 training.